Stephen-Kimoi/ICP-to-do-examples/README.md

 ## Table of Contents:

+Check out the [Cheat Sheet file](CHEATSHEAT.md) on tutorials of how to navigate certain things on ICP.

 1. Uploading and Managing Assets on Canisters:
     - Storing images and files on the ICP
     - Managing assets effectively